%2F%2Fusers%2F7d0dd221-6fa3-40c4-8afe-cf4c76042755%2Fratecard%2F99f311cc-f99c-4a18-8c19-665fa511e3ca.jpg&w=1200&q=75)

 "Captain ken worked hard all day to help us catch fish, All of his fishing gear is quality and boat is very nice, I would recommend using him" - Gordon

 Coho Salmon: Don't let their smaller size fool you - Cohos are pound-for-pound some of the hardest fighting fish in the lake.
-These silver bullets typically run 3-8 pounds and are known for their aggressive strikes and tasty fillets.
-Late summer is prime time as they start staging for their spawning runs.
+These silver missiles typically range from 3-8 pounds and are known for their delicious orange flesh.
+They start showing up in good numbers by early summer and provide fast action throughout the season.

 September 22, 2023